7 Essential Tips for Indexing in Search Engines

 Introduction

 So your website is live and yet it’s not generating much interest.
 Perhaps you thought you’d be getting enquiries through your website by now.
 Maybe you are feeling disappointed that you are not seeing a return on your investment.
 Either way as a small service business, your limited resources mean that this is yet another thing to add to your to do list of things to sort out.
 To unravel the mystery that is SEO first you need to know how visible your website is within Google and if it is indexing in the search engines.
-In this blog I will explain what indexing is and give you 7 essential tips for indexing in the search engines.
+In this blog I will explain more about indexing and give you 7 essential tips for indexing in the search engines.

-When a website is ‘indexed’, it means the search engine has found your pages and added them to its database.
-This is the first step to getting displayed in the search results.
-Just like a library.
-Before a book is lent out, it’s added to the system so that it can be kept track of.
-In the same way, search engines index websites to help people find what they’re looking for.
+Once a website is ‘indexed’, it means the search engine has found your pages and added them to its database.
+This is the first step in getting a website ranking in the search results.

-INDEXING IN SEARCH ENGINES – 7 TIPS
+INDEXING IN SEARCH ENGINES – 7 TIPS on how to speed up the indexing process

-Rather than Google stumbling across your site eventually, make it easier and signpost it by submitting a sitemap.
 A sitemap is an XML file that contains all the URLs on your website.
 Submitting a sitemap to search engines is the easiest way to index your site.
 It helps search engines understand the directory structure of your website, find all the pages quickly, and index them more accurately.

 indexing in search engine